zchyde/brooklinebooksmith.com/_drafts/this-week-in-books.md

 published: false
 featured: false
 date: 2016-01-15T09:00:00.000Z
-description: A landmark literary conference heralds a new era of literary exchange between countries; will writers be left out in the cold?
+description: A landmark literary conference heralds a new dawn of literary exchange between countries; will writers be left out in the cold?
-featured_image_path:
+featured_image_path: /untitled.png
 featured_image_position: 50
 show_featured_image_in_post: false
 fancy_font: